 • All international subrecipients must obtain a UEI from SAM.gov.

-• When the prime sponsor is federal, the subrecipient’s UEI is required for reporting purposes.
+• When the prime sponsor is federal, the subrecipient’s UEI is required for reporting purposes and is used for UMB’s reporting to the federal government

 • SPA will forward proposed subawards to the export officer.

-• The export officer reviews the scope of work and subrecipient to determine if a license or other U.S. government authorization is required before proceeding.
+• The export officer reviews the scope of work and subrecipient to determine if a license or other U.S. government authorization is required before proceeding with financial transactions or sharing research information.

 • For more export guidance, see Research Compliance → Export Compliance.